mr-swaraj-chaudhary/FashionNova/README.md

-# FashionNova
+# Fashion Nova
-	A B2C Ecommerce react application which will use AES for user authentication, JWT fo user authorization, STRIPE for payment gateway and redux for app state management.
-	It provides admin the facility to manage products and keep an eye on product stats like sales and investments.
+	A B2C Ecommerce react application.
+It provides admin the facility to manage products, users and keep an eye on product stats like sales and investments.

-# TODO
-<strong><strike>Develop Admin Panel (UI Only)</strike></strong> <br>
-<strong>Develop Payment Gateway (UI Only)</strong> <br>
-<strong><strike>Develop Basic Client Side (UI Only)</strike></strong> <br>
-<strong><strike>Develop Restful APIs needed by client and admin enpoints using postman</strike></strong> <br>
-<strong>Integrate admin panel with rest apis</strong> <br>
-<strong>Integrate client side with rest apis</strong> <br>

-# Terminologies that will be used widely within the project
+# Terminologies
 	Stripe : Payment Processing Platform
 	Mongoose : Schema based solution for database

-	AES-256 is a symmetric block cipher which uses a key of size 256 to encrypt a message.
+	APIs : Software intermediary that helps two programs to communicate AES : Symmetric block cipher which uses a key of size 256 to encrypt a message

-	It encrypts in 4 steps -
-		1. byte substitution
-		2. shift rows
-		3. mix columns
-		4. add key
+	JWT :

-	JWT or JSON Web Token is an open standard which is used to pass critical information between client and server.
-	It uses sign and verify method to verify the identity of an user.
+	An open standard which is used to pass critical information between client and server It uses sign and verify method to verify the identity of an user.
 		- Client sends a request to the server with its username and password via POST method
-	- Server verifies the identity of the user and generates an accessToken which is then saved into caches for a limited duration
+		- Server verifies the identity of the user and generates a token which is then saved into browser storage for a limited duration
-	This accessToken permits the user to access his own cart and orders page

-	APIs are software intermediary that helps two programs to communicate.

 	Redux :
-		- It is an open source state management JS library.
+		- It is an open source app state management JS library
-		- It provides central access to data via states.
+		- It provides central access to store in form of states
-		- It helps in maintaining consistency of data.
+		- It helps in maintaining consistency of data Dispatch : Triggers an action with required payload Reducers : Functionality of an action within a state
-	Dispatch : It is used to send data for occurence of an event Reducers : Analogous to events, Ex: loginStart, loginFailure, loginSuccess

 # Packages Used
 	react-router-dom : Router, Routes, Route, Link